moneals/addresser/README.md

 ## Upcoming Features

-Once the basic parsing capabilities are working well I intend to add a featurethat will assign a unique id to all addresses based on the parsed values.
+Once the basic parsing capabilities are working well I intend to add a feature that will assign a unique id to all addresses based on the parsed values.
 Currently there is no easy, universal ID available for property addresses and this package should help bridge that gap for developers who need this type of ID.

 ## Tests